August 18, 2022 — Thursday

 - A Stainless Knife

-Here’s a link to the Category of posts and articles on this website with the “Stainless Steel” tag.
+Here’s a link to the category of articles on this website with a “Stainless Steel” tag.
 What most of these items have in common (as products made from the stainless composite metal that allows it to be called “stainless”) is that they contain some amount of Iron, Chromium, and Nickel.
-Other metals present in various Stainless Steel formulations can include Copper, Manganese, Vanadium, Cobalt, Bromine, and Molybdenum.
+Other metals present in various Stainless Steel formulations may include Copper, Manganese, Vanadium, Cobalt, Bromine, and Molybdenum.

 Section #2) Why do some stainless steel products have a Prop 65 warning?